chanon-mike/network-othello/README.md

 ### Bugs and problems found

-- [x] User cannot create new lobby when they already create or play in other lobby
+- [x] Users cannot create a new lobby when they already create one or play in another lobby
 - [x] Make 3rd player cannot join the lobby => Spectatable now
-- [x] NO MORE MOVES modal should only appear when player turn is current turn (Remove)
+- [x] NO MORE MOVES modal should only appear when a player turn is a current turn (Remove)
-- [x] When white end the game, the game restart with white as a first turn.
+- [x] When white end the game, the game restarts with white as a first turn.
-- [x] When one player in the game, they can move (should make it so that the modal wait for another player appear)
+- [x] When one player is in the game, they can move (should make it so that the modal wait for another player appear)
-- [ ] Refresh page result in player remove from lobby.
-They need to go back to lobby page and join the room by themselves
+- [ ] Refresh page results in the player remove from the lobby.
+They need to go back to the lobby page and join the room by themselves
 - [ ] Changing route by typing in the address bar will not show the confirm modal

 <hr>